eclipse-iofog/HardwareAbstraction/README.md

 machines.

 > ##### Prerequisites:
-> as Docker container, it needs to be run with next options to grant access (or under root user):
+> as Docker container, it needs to be run with next options to grant access:
 > <pre> --net=host --privileged </pre>
+> in other cases it needs to start under root user

 ### REST
 REST server listens on port 54331.